 - A ski buff to stave off icy winds: protects your nose, lower face and neck from the wind.
 They come in plenty of styles and are easy to slip into your pocket if you get too hot.

 - Inner gloves: if you’re a cold hands kind of person, they’re thin and light and slip inside your ski gloves for better insulation.
+The socks below are on sale in Val Thorens, in the Tourist Office shop

 There are plenty of shops in the resort selling accessories.
 From technical performance to fashion statement - there’s something for everyone!